 In reality, many users stick with whatever comes pre-installed on their machines and don’t have time to research or test alternatives.
 With this in mind, we thought we’d compile a quick cheat sheet on the most popular web browsers.

 Released in 2008, Chrome is the market leader with 63.0% usage, thanks to a clean interface, robust set of features and a wide range of extensions.

 Chrome has good some security features and is available across all major platforms.
 Great for syncing between desktop and phone as well as home and work.

 The downside is it can be a bit memory hungry.

-Also known as Mozilla FF is fast and has some great security & privacy enhancements.
+Also known as Mozilla, Firefox is fast and has some great security & privacy enhancements.

-Microsoft’s Edge replaces in IE and is now available on Mac as well as Windows.
-It feels very much like Chrome but far fewer extensions.
+Microsoft’s Edge replaces Internet Explorer and is now available on Mac as well as Windows.
+It feels very much like Chrome but with far fewer extensions.